bitnami/charts/bitnami/minio/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

 ## Upgrading

+### To 12.0.0

+This version updates MinIO&reg; to major version 2023.
+All gateway features have been removed from Minio since upstream completely dropped this feature.
+The related options have been removed in version 12.1.0.

 ### To 11.0.0